This Blackened Chicken is one of the most flavorful chicken recipes and couldn’t be any easier—we’re talking on the table in 20 minutes!

-- Slice the 2 chicken breast through the center horizontally (parallel to the cutting board) to create 4 fillets.
+- Slice the two chicken breast through the center horizontally (parallel to the cutting board) to create four fillets.
 Cover the fillets with plastic wrap and pound with a meat mallet, side of a can or a rolling pin to create an even thickness, about ½-inch thick (detailed instructions above).

 - Melt butter in a medium-large skillet over medium-high heat (keep your eye on it so you don’t burn the butter).
 Once hot, add chicken and cook for 4-5 minutes per side until blackened and no longer pink inside (internal temperature of the chicken should reach 165°F).

 - Transfer chicken to a cutting board and wait at least 5 minutes before slicing or chopping the chicken.
 Serve with your favorite sides.

 If using a grill to cook your chicken rather than a pan:

 Heat your grill to medium/medium-high heat and brush with oil.
 Once sizzling hot, add chicken and grill 4-5 minutes per side, until just cooked through.
 Remove to a cutting board and wait at least 5 minutes before slicing or chopping the chicken.